16. Environments and evaluation (*)#

 and y

-are bound with the same object
+are bound to the same object

 in the computer’s memory: